 I have an unbelievably tragic wrongful death car accident case.
 A very good man with an unbelievably good family – here’s a clue: they were/are very concerned about injuries sustained by the man that caused the car accident – was rear-ended by another car at a high rate of speed in Prince George’s County.

-So I talk to the GEICO claims adjuster yesterday- who, by the way is a good claims adjuster and otherwise a nice person – who throws out a “So, ultimately, what do you think this case should settle for?”
+So I talk to the GEICO claims adjuster yesterday- who, by the way, is a good claims adjuster and otherwise a nice person (and someone I’m still dealing with in 2019) – who throws out a “So, ultimately, what do you think this case should settle for?”

 Bracketing for just a second how insulting it is to think I might fall for this, I’m wondering: what if I had said, “I think it is worth $200,000.”
 Does the adjuster then extend a settlement offer – to its own policyholder – a value of the case that is certainly far less than it is worth?